evidentpoint/webpub-viewer/README.md

 npm test
 ```

-and transpile at any time with
+and build at any time with

 ```
 npm run build